Searching for James Dyson’s first wife and finding instead the Children’s Friend Society.

 Having raised this question rhetorically, I still don’t have a satisfactory answer, but in researching the problem I came across a solution that could fit but is so outrageously improbable that it just couldn’t be true… One solid bit of written evidence… or a DNA test… could swiftly demolish this house of cards, but such is the hand I’ve been dealt.
 (If you think I am overcooking my metaphors, you haven’t sniffed nothing yet…)

-There is no record of how Frances (as I shall now call her—great-great-great-great grandmother being too much of a mouthful) arrived in the Swan River Colony.
+There is no record of how Fanny (as I shall now call her—great-great-great-great grandmother being too much of a mouthful) arrived in the Swan River Colony.
 Records for servants, labourers, wives and children arriving were seldom made.
 If she had been a convict, there would have been some record.
 The ruling culture was unapologetically sexist, classist and would have felt no shame in any other *ist you would like to pin to them.
 Such was their overwhelming sense of superiority, any who did not measure up to their own self-image of importance, quite simply was not worth mentioning.
 Thus, arrival notices such as published in the Shipping news obscures the identities of an extensive swathe of population who may have been in the young colony.
 Steerage passengers on boats were not named.

 This should not divert attention away from the fact that the population of the twelve-year old colony was still pathetic.